vymiheev/Hazelcast-VS-EJBTimers/README.md

                                                   USE CASES
 --------------------------------------------------------------------------------------
 Example of initialization Hazelcast:

-NetworkConfiguration networkConfiguration = fetchNetConfiguration(); //Fetch cluster nodes relations and other info ILocalServiceResolver serviceRouter = new ClusterServiceRouter();
+Fetch cluster nodes relations and other info NetworkConfiguration networkConfiguration = fetchNetConfiguration()

+Implement new ILocalServiceResolver
+ILocalServiceResolver serviceRouter = new ...
-ClusterService clusterService = new ClusterService(serviceRouter);
+ClusterService clusterService = new ClusterService(serviceRouter)
 clusterService.init(networkConfiguration);

 --------------------------------------------------------------------------------------
-ClusterService class wraps some Hazelcast logic for distributed computing and release method IClusterService.getClusterTimerManager() that return Object of type IClusterTimerManager to manage timers.
+ClusterService class wraps some Hazelcast logic for distributed computing and include method IClusterService.getClusterTimerManager() that return Object of type IClusterTimerManager to manage timers.